RinSenpai135/hololive-gacha-hell-forge/README.md

-I, RinSenpai, am not affiliated in any way by Cover Corp. or Mojang Studios.
-This mod doesn't represent Cover Corp. and its talents' opinions and personalities, or Mojang Studios opinions.
+I, RinSenpai, am not affiliated in any way to Cover Corp. or Mojang Studios.
+This mod doesn't represent Cover Corp. and its talents' opinions and personalities or Mojang Studios opinions.
 This is purely made for entertainment purposes.